 - Climbing plants, such as blackberries, grapes, and green beans

-Use a combination of flowers, greenery, and vegetables to harvest a greater variety and give your landscaping more visual interest.
+Use a combination of flowers, greenery, and vegetables so your harvest provides a greater variety and gives your landscaping more visual interest.

-Using colorful or unique-looking containers also draws attention to your edible garden adding a curiosity by separating the plants within your garden area.
+Using colorful or unique-looking containers also draws attention to your edible garden, adding a curiosity by separating the plants within your garden area.
 A few taller containers placed judiciously can also take some of the backache out of harvesting.

 Choose a combination of plants based on the amount of sunlight your planting area receives and group plants according to their water needs.

-Proper care and feeding of your garden can make it flourish and provide an abundance of fruit and vegetables for meals as well as save you time and money with fewer visits to a grocery.
+Proper care and feeding of your garden can make it flourish and provide an abundance of fruits and vegetables for meals.
+Edible landscaping can also save you time and money with fewer visits to a grocery.
 Some great tips to keep your garden producing and help you conserve water include: